Area de Conservación Guanacaste

 Outside site

 Commercial fishing for shrimp in the areas surrounding the marine component of the World Heritage site and artisanal fishing for snappers and crabs combine to alter the very rich marine ecosystems (UNEP-WCMC, 2011).
 Fishing of reef fish is also occurring at Area de Conservación Guanacaste (Cortés et al., 2010).
-Illegal fishing also occurs within the site (UNESCO, 2017).
-Illegal fishing remains to be systematically addressed.
 According to the general management plan, overfishing is a “very high threat” due to a “lack of management” (UNESCO and IUCN, 2018).
+Illegal fishing also occurs within the site (UNESCO, 2017), however according to the latest periodic report here are only occasional incidents of illegal fishing and their trend is downward (State Party of Costa Rica, 2023).

 Fire & Fire Management